Whenever I travel through an airport on my way to a performance, I am usually asked one of two questions by airport security:

-Here are some more videos where I am using the Berimbau for Avant-guard improvisations.
+Here are more videos where I use the Berimbau for Avant-garde improvisations.

 In the first video, I perform a solo at the opening of the Moscow-Havana-New York Jazz Festival.
-Towards the finale of my solo, I play a rhythmic cue that brings the Bocato Big Band on stage from São Paulo, Brazil.
-From there, I continue as a Featured Guest of the band.
+Toward the finale of my solo, I play a rhythmic cue that brings the Bocato Big Band on stage from São Paulo, Brazil.
+From there, I continued as a Featured Guest of the band.

 The second video is an improvisational performance as a featured artist of the Chhandayan Percussion Ensemble, whose director is Pundit Samir Chatterjee.

-The third video features my own New York City band, composed of Cecilia Tenconi on sax and flutes, Buddy Williams on drums, David Ambrosio on bass, and Adam Klipple on keyboards.
+The third video features my New York City band: Cecilia Tenconi on sax and flutes, Buddy Williams on drums, David Ambrosio on bass, and Adam Klipple on keyboards.
 The song is "Another Star," by Stevie Wonder, which I arranged as a Samba-Enredo.
 I use the Berimbau for an intro improv, from which I'll then bring in the band by switching to a specific samba groove.

-For questions or concerns about the Berimbau or any of the other percussion instruments that I perform with, please feel free to contact me!
+For questions or concerns about the Berimbau or any other percussion instruments I perform with, don't hesitate to contact me!